LAKSHAYRATRA/SVM_Parameter_Optimization/README.md

 Each sample was optimized over 100 iterations using Optuna’s study.optimize() function.

-Evaluation For each sample, the best accuracy and corresponding SVM parameters were recorded.
+3.Evaluation For each sample, the best accuracy and corresponding SVM parameters were recorded.
 The sample with the highest accuracy was further analyzed by plotting a convergence graph.

 📋 Results Table